Blog

 A management style unsuited to the face-to-face-telephone mix

-The managerial framework of a traditional company is primarily designed to manage employees in person.
-This is why it can be difficult toproperly manage remote teams.
-To remedy the problem, leadership styles need to be reviewed and adapted to the new work modes.
+The managerial framework of a traditional company is primarily designed to manage face-to-face employees.
+This is why it can be difficult to manage remote teams properly.
+To remedy this problem, we need to change our management methods and adapt them to this new way of working, taking into account time use, the tools we use, data management and the specificities of each job.

-Here are the keys to a successful operational deployment of hybrid management :
+Here are the keys to effective hybrid management:

 The lack of equipment in the home office environment

 Not all employees are equipped to work properly from home.
-Due to a lack of equipment, they can quickly experience burnout, which decreases productivity and motivation.
+A lack of equipment can lead to burnout.
+At this point, the employee loses motivation, commitment and productivity.

-76% of employees feel they have good conditions when teleworking.
-The remaining 24% say that their teleworking facilities are not ergonomic enough: a single screen, an uncomfortable desk chair, a desk that is too small, a workspace where it is difficult to concentrate...
-Moreover, at home, the quality of the network and computer security can be very different from those at the company.
+In France, 76% of employees consider that they benefit from good conditions when they telework.
+The remaining 24% say that their teleworking equipment is not ergonomic enough: a single screen, an uncomfortable office chair, a desk that's too small, a workspace that's not conducive to concentration...
+What's more, at home, the quality of the internet network and access to IT services, such as video meetings, or the use of certain applications and platforms, are often limited, which can hinder their efficiency.

 Lack of social interaction

-Teleworking does not completely cut off social interaction between colleagues, but it can reduce it considerably despite the use of communication tools.
-Moreover, for some employees, telecommuting creates a feeling of exclusion, even a lack of belonging to the company.
+Remote working doesn't completely cut off social dialogue within an organization, but it can considerably reduce it, despite the use of communication tools.
+Away from their colleagues, some employees experience a sense of exclusion, or even a lack of belonging to the company, which affects their self-esteem.

 Towards a hybrid work model?

-As it consists in alternating face-to-face and remote work, the hybrid work better meets the needs of employees for flexibility and conviviality.
+By alternating between face-to-face and remote work, hybrid work better meets employees' needs for flexibility and user-friendliness.

-Together, these modes of work offer a professional environment that matches the needs of employees, who can then choose the one that best suits their current tasks.
+Combined, these modes of working offer a professional environment tailored to employees' needs.
+They are free to choose the one that best suits their tasks at any given time.

 wipletter